Graduate Program Coordinator Handbook

 Should a student wish to voluntarily withdraw from the University, the OGPS must be notified.
 Students are required to complete the LOA request/withdrawal form, which is available on the OGPS website under Forms & Documents.
 The student may submit the withdrawal notice to the OGPS without departmental signatures.
 In this case, the OGPS will obtain the appropriate signatures from the Department.

-If the student withdraws from their program before the 40th class day, the semester will be removed from their record.
-If the student withdraws after the 40th class day, and will not complete some or all of the courses in which they are registered, a notation of Withdrawn: Failure (WDF) will be recorded on the transcript.
-The student may appeal this decision by submitting a request for academic consideration (late drop), which must be supported by the Department.
-If the request is approved, a notation of Withdrawn: No penalty (WNP) will be recorded for each course that was not completed.
+If the student withdraws from their program before the last day of classes, the semester will be removed from their record.
+If the student withdraws after the last day of classes, and will not complete some or all of the courses in which they are registered, a notation of Withdrawn: No Penalty (WNP) will be recorded on the transcript for each course that was not completed.
 When a student withdraws from the program, a refund is calculated based on the day the withdrawal form is received in the OGPS.
 The Graduate Refund Schedule can be found on the Student Financial Services website.

 *Note: The GPC must review and sign this form.